Dumping Our Stuff Off at an East Coast Storage Before Starting #VanLife

 Day Three (Saturday) I got eight hours of glorious sleep and Katie got 10!
 We drove 11 hours to Pecos, TX.
 Texas is BIG!!!
 We stayed at a Hilton Garden for $109.
 Much better.

 I kept thinking, "I'm going Through the Big D and Don't Mean Dallas.
 And, also going through Dallas."
 (Hence the cowboy hat.)
+Even played the song a few times.
 This must be a lyrically healing trip.

 Day Four (Sunday) I guess hotel sleeping is good for us after all, because we both slept well again.
 Katelyn finally started back up on school work.
 Unfortunately, we have misplaced her laptop charger, so she is unable to watch her videos for now.